Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrame-Request.md

 ## Step 2: Configure iFrame

-The following code snippets are required to create and initialize the SDK configuration for the iFrame.

-### iFrame SDK

-The iFrame JS script tag is required in the website by downloading or including the following code:
+The iFrame JS script tag is required in the website by downloading or including the following code.

 ```php
 <script src="https://commercehub-secure-data-capture.fiservapps.com/v2/saq-a.js"></script>
 ```

 ---

+## Step 3: Create Payment Form

 Instantiate the payment form within your JavaScript.